Vanessa0122/CMPUT404-assignment-webserver/README.md

 Study Buddy
 =======================

-Joe Xue (Discuss how to prevent path traversal attack on January 10th, Friday)
+Joe Xue (Discussed how to prevent path traversal attack on January 10th, Friday)

 But the server.py example is derived from the python documentation